bitlather/unity-learn/README.md

 		// energy
 		ModifyingAttribute energyModifier = new ModifyingAttribute ();
-		health.attribute = GetPrimaryAttribute ((int)AttributeName.Constitution);
+		energyModifier.attribute = GetPrimaryAttribute ((int)AttributeName.Constitution);
-		health.ratio = 1; // how much of that particular attribute goes to modifying vital (half of constitution is assigned to health)
+		energyModifier.ratio = 1; // how much of that particular attribute goes to modifying vital (half of constitution is assigned to health)

 		GetVital ((int)VitalName.Energy).AddModifier (energyModifier);

 		// mana
 		ModifyingAttribute manaModifier = new ModifyingAttribute ();
-		health.attribute = GetPrimaryAttribute ((int)AttributeName.Willpower);
+		manaModifier.attribute = GetPrimaryAttribute ((int)AttributeName.Willpower);
-		health.ratio = 1; // how much of that particular attribute goes to modifying vital (half of constitution is assigned to health)
+		manaModifier.ratio = 1; // how much of that particular attribute goes to modifying vital (half of constitution is assigned to health)

 		GetVital ((int)VitalName.Mana).AddModifier (manaModifier);
 	}